 The resulting FSB recommendations were subsequently endorsed by the G20 at its 2012 Los Cabos summit.
 The ‘G20 Leaders Declaration’ of 19 June 2012 states: “We endorse the FSB recommendations regarding the framework for development of a global LEI system for parties to financial transactions, with a global governance framework representing the public interest. (...)
 We encourage global adoption of the LEI to support authorities and market participants in identifying and managing financial risks.”

 Following up on the recommendations of the FSB, authorities, working with the private sector, have developed the framework of a Global LEI System that provides, through the issuance of LEIs, unique identification of legal entities participating in financial transactions across the globe.

-In November 2012, the G20 finance ministers and central bank governors and the FSB endorsed the Charter of the LEI Regulatory Oversight Committee (LEI ROC).
-The LEI ROC was established in January 2013.
+In November 2012, the G20 finance ministers and central bank governors and the FSB endorsed the Charter of the Regulatory Oversight Committee (ROC).
+The ROC was established in January 2013.